ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

       - a Virtual Server Instance within the VPC and a particular region and availability zone (AZ)
       - a floating IP (FIP) address on the public Internet
       - a security group that allows ingress traffic on port 443 (SSL) and on port 22 (for debug)
+      -  a SSH keypair - For private key, check the logs.
+For public key, Refer [this link](https://{DomainName}/vpc-ext/compute/sshKeys)
 4. Click on **View log** next to the current running plan to follow the logs.
 5. Wait for the plan to complete and save the **Outputs** from the log for quick reference.